Lost luggage? Here’s what to do.

 Because you may be entitled to a cash payment to cover essentials such as toiletries, transport and accommodation.
 Airlines don't typically publicise whether they offer compensation or not, so be sure to ask when you lodge the report.

-Make a report even if the airline tells you your luggage is on the next flight.
-This way you'll have written proof in case something else goes wrong.
+In any situation, it's important to make a report the moment your luggage has gone missing.
+Even if your airline tells you your luggage is on the next flight, you'll have written proof in case something else goes wrong.

 Justin Emanoilidis's headshot